The Heart of Islington

 The Heart of Islington Project, in partnership with Islington Council and other key stakeholders, will enhance the beautiful St Mary's Church Gardens.
-We're raising further funding to restore the wonderfully bright interior of St Mary's, a rare example of 1950's church architecture, to the glory for which it was conceived.
+We're raising further funding to redecorate and improve the wonderfully bright interior of St Mary's, a rare example of 1950's church architecture, to the glory for which it was conceived.
 And we're putting right a whole list of problems, from leaking gutters to a fragile stonework.
 We don't want Islington's first church to remain on the national Heritage at Risk Register.
 We want it to serve God and neighbour for a long time to come.

 We'll be sharing more details about this exciting project in the coming weeks.
 And we'll be looking for further partners to help us close the gap between the £1.4 million that we've secured so far and the total project cost of around £1.8 million that we need.